To,

 Salem Erode Investments Limited

-Your Directors present before you the 93rd Annual Report of Salem Erode Investments Limited (hereinafter referred to as "the Company")
+Your Directors present before you the 94th Annual Report of Salem Erode Investments Limited (hereinafter referred to as "the Company ") together with the audited financial statements for the financial year ended March 31, 2025.

 I. Financial summary and highlights